Heracles and his Labours

 King Augeas stables

 Augeas reigned in Ilia, located on the west coast of the Peloponnese.
 They said of him that he was the son of the Sun and that his eyes shone as the rays of the Sun shine in the morning.
 Augeas owned many herds of oxen, which he locked in a large stable at night.
 Little by little this stable was filled with manure.
-Eurystheus asked Hercules to clean up the dung in a single day.
+Eurystheus asked Heracles to clean up the dung in a single day.

 Herakles noticed that these hideous stables were located between two rushing rivers, the Alpheus and the Pineus.
 He then began to dig a wide furrow from Alpheus and brought it to one entrance of the stable.
 He did the same with Pinios.
 The second furrow reached another stable entrance.
 The rushing waters of the two rivers united inside the stable and… within a few hours they carried away all the manure.
 So even before Helios reigned, King Augeas found Herakles waiting for him in a spotless stable, where there was no trace of dung.

-Augeas had made a bet that if Hercules succeeded in his feat, he would give him a tenth of his herds, which he did not keep.
+Augeas had made a bet that if Heracles succeeded in his feat, he would give him a tenth of his herds, which he did not keep.
 Herakles then campaigned against him and even killed him and all his sons, except Phyleas who had supported him.

 During his campaign she killed both Molions, twin monsters who together had one body with two heads.
 After this feat, his campaign to Sparta or Lacedaemon is mentioned.
 There he punished the twelve sons of Hippocoon and restored Tyndareus to the throne.

 On the way to Lacedaemon, he met Avgi who was the daughter of the king of Tegea Aleus.
-Hercules fell in love with her and made her the mother of Telephos.
+Heracles fell in love with her and made her the mother of Telephos.
 During the same period he also killed the centaur Eurytionas, because he claimed Mnisimache, daughter of Dexamenos, king of Olenos.

 Stymphalian birds